LamaAzizs/Resume-web/README.md

-i changed my project repository to Resumeweb repo , check that one please
+i changed my project repository to Resumeweb repo , check that one please thank you.